Christopher Martin joined Chambers as a Tenant, in October 2009 following the successful completion of his 12 month pupillage.

 • NHS Performer’s List Panel Hearings.

 Christopher has also recently been instructed, via Direct Access, in relation to two professional disciplinary matters.
 He has successfully represented a Physiotherapist in relation to a hearing conducted by the Health Care Professional Council.
-Christopher has also been instructed to represent a Surgeon who appeared before the General Medical Council.
+Christopher has also been instructed to represent a Surgeon who appeared before the General Medical Council and a Prothesist before the Health Care Professional Council.

 Christopher is a Grade 2 CPS Prosecutor and appears regularly for both the CPS and the National Probation Service in the Crown Courts in London and Essex in respect of all manner of hearings and trials.
 He has also been instructed by the CPS to appear in the Court of Appeal.